jian-feng/mvn-download-jars/README.md

 Files in this tool
 ======

-- pom.xml
-   A normal maven Pom which contains dependencies you need to download
+- pom.xml   :A normal maven Pom which contains dependencies you need to download
-- settings.xml
-   A maven settings file which defined remote repository you need to download from.
+- settings.xml    :A maven settings file which defined remote repository you need to download from.
 Here we defined 2 maven repo, Maven Central by maven.org and Jboss Central by redhat.
 In most case, these 2 remote repo is enough.
 - README.txt